-TUMI THE BE:
+TUMI THE BE: The Realest

 Tumi the Be is a spoken word poet, rapper, and music maker hailing from Melbourne, Victoria.
 Born and raised in Botswana, before travelling the globe with his mother and brother to settle in Australia, Tumi found the need to create music that reflected his own experience of life as a middle-class kid living in the suburbs of Melbourne.